tinyg210/sf-java-meetup-demo/README.md

 #### How to use it

-We’ll walk through a few scenarios using the application, and we expect it to maintain the behavior in both production (AWS) and development (LocalStack) environments.
+We’ll walk through a few actions using the application, and we expect it to maintain the behavior in both production (AWS) and development (LocalStack) environments.

 Let's take advantage of one of the core features of the Spring framework that allows us to bind our beans to different profiles, such as `dev`, and `prod`.
 Of course, these beans need to know how to